 You could talk about any of the Bible Stories of the Sea.
 I plan on starting a series on this blow, called Bible Stories of the Sea.
 You will want to make sure to follow this blog post to stay posted on those.
 You could talk about the Noah and the Flood, Jesus Walking on Water, Jonah and the Whale and much more.

 I do know that a lot of people do not know what modesty is.
 My daughter told me the other water park, a shirt is required at all times.
 Kentucky Splash, no shirt is required over your swim wear.
-I do know that I could tell that some people should not have been wearing what they were wearing.
+Some people should not have been wearing what they were wearing.
 I am glad that I went mostly without my glasses or contacts, so everything was a blur looking around.
-I wore a shirt the whole time I was there, even on the slides.
+Plus, I wore a shirt the whole time I was there, even on the slides.
 So if you bring your kids, some people wear not that appropriate

 Waiting in lines?